Yuanyuan-Shi/website/_pages/about.md

 [2021/05] New paper in safe reinforcement learning with Vertex Network!
 [Paper](http://proceedings.mlr.press/v144/zheng21a/zheng21a.pdf)

-[2021/01] Our paper in using deep learning for supply chain management is accepted to Management Science [``A practical end-to-end inventory management model with deep learning''](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3737780)!
+[2021/01] Our paper in using deep learning for supply chain management is accepted to Management Science!
+[Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3737780)

 [2020/09] I am co-organizing [Control Meets Learning](https://sites.google.com/view/control-meets-learning), a virtual seminar series on the intersection of control and learning.
 Checkout our [website](https://sites.google.com/view/control-meets-learning) for more details!